R3V1Z3/entwine/README.md

 So basically, you just enter something like this:
 `# My New Document`

+It's that easy to create headers and other formatted content.

 - [Okay I get it, tell me more about Entwine.](#how-entwine-works)

 ## How Entwine Works